 The Company has committed to deliver for sale or transportation fixed volumes of product under certain contractual arrangements that specify the delivery of a fixed and determinable quantity.
 If not fulfilled, the Company is subject to deficiency payments.
 These commitments are normal and customary for the Company's business.
 In certain instances, the Company has used spot market purchases to meet its commitments in certain locations or due to favorable pricing.
 Management anticipates continuing this practice in the future.
-The Company incurred deficiency payments and other contractual penalties of \$2.2 million and \$0.5 million during the three months ended June 30, 2018 and 2017, respectively, and \$2.3 million and \$0.6 million during the six months ended June 30, 2018 and 2017, respectively, and \$2.3 million and \$0.6 million during the six months ended June 30, 2018 and 2017, respectively, and \$2.3 million and \$0.6 million during the six months ended June 30, 2018, these deficiency payments and other contractual penalties are netted with the respective revenue stream in the unaudited consolidated statements of operations.
+The Company incurred deficiency payments and other contractual penalties of \$2.2 million and \$0.5 million during the three months ended June 30, 2018 and 2017, respectively, and \$2.3 million and \$0.6 million during the six months ended June 30, 2018 and 2017, respectively.
+For the three and six months ended June 30, 2018, these deficiency payments and other contractual penalties are netted with the respective revenue stream in the unaudited consolidated statements of operations.
 For the three and six months ended June 30, 2017, these deficiency payments and other penalties are included in the "Other operating expenses" line item in the unaudited consolidated statements of operations.
 See Note 4.a for additional information regarding the presentation of deficiency payments and other contractual penalties.
 Future commitments of \$409.1 million as of June 30, 2018 are not recorded in the accompanying unaudited consolidated balance sheets.
 For information regarding the TA related to Medallion, see Note 3.c.